LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ```
 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/b219d69f-d49d-4498-bce5-70db56062b86)

+## Decision Tree on Vanderbilt Diabetes Datasets

-## Feature selection using the embedded technique- Decision Tree Classifier
+### Feature selection using the embedded technique- Decision Tree Classifier
+Decision Tree: is a non-parametric supervised learning algorithm for classification and regression tasks.
+That can handle numerical & categorical data and multi-output problems.
+Its

+1-	validate a model using statistical tests.
+That makes it possible to account for the reliability of the model.
+2-	performs well even if its assumptions are somewhat violated by the true model from which the data were generated.

 ``` Python
 clf_dt = DecisionTreeClassifier(random_state =42)